tim6her/h10-over-rings-of-integers/01-Preliminaries.md

 ## Preliminaries from theoretical computer science

+In this section we closely follow the lecture notes on the subject by @Mueller2016.

 <div class="Definition">
 A _(decision) problem_ is a subset of the set of finite $\zer$-$\one$-strings $\lbrace \zer, \one \rbrace^*$ including the empty string $λ$.
 We call $\lbrace \zer, \one \rbrace$ _alphabet_ and its elements _bits._
 </div>